 At these heights, the rays orbit the Earth, and the astronomical refraction becomes nearly infinite.
 The infinite refraction produces infinitely-compressed (line-like) images of the Sun, and other phenomena not foreseen by Wegener.
 Laplace's extinction theorem means that the extinction (and atmospheric reddening) also become very large at the edges of the blank strip.
 The large reddening and great compression both act to suppress the visibility of green flashes in sunsets that show blank strips.

 Another complication occurs when the duct is so deep that it reaches the surface of the Earth.
-Then the lower edge of the blank strip is occulted by the apparent horizon, destroying the normal symmetry of the strip.
 This situation guarantees that there are terrestrial objects (though perhaps only a sea horizon) within the duct, so a superior mirage will certainly be seen.
 So the classical superior mirage is an example of Wegener's blank strip; the strip is often recognizable as a dark band in mirage photographs.

 I think “blank strip” conveys the idea that the strip lacks all astronomical objects.
 But of course it fails to indicate the strip's action in producing mirages.
-There doesn't really seem to be a good English term to describe the appearance and action of Wegener's strip.
+There doesn't really seem to be a good English term to describe both the appearance and the actions of Wegener's strip.

 main mirage page